Undergraduate Resources

 - Biophysics (sample 4-year plan)

-For detailed focus option requirements, see Biochemistry (CALS) Requirements, Biochemistry (LAS) Requirements, and upper-level core course electives for each focus option.
+For detailed specialization requirements, see Biochemistry (CALS) Requirements, Biochemistry (LAS) Requirements, and upper-level core course electives for each specialization.

-A few core and general education courses vary among focus options reflect strategic preparation for your professional interests.
+The core and general education courses that differ between specializations reflect strategic preparation for your professional interests.
 For example, students focusing in pre-medicine will take psychology course as part of their gen eds to meet medical school admission requirements, whereas students focusing in biophysics will take a computer science course as one of their core courses.
-Students may switch focus options at any time.
+Students may switch specializations at any time.

-Regardless of focus option, every biochemistry student will build a rigorous foundation of core courses in biochemistry, biology, chemistry, math, and physics.
+Regardless of specialization, every biochemistry student will build a rigorous foundation of core courses in biochemistry, biology, chemistry, math, and physics.

-Regardless of focus option, every biochemistry student has access to extracurricular opportunities like BBMB Club, Stupka Symposium, and research.
+Regardless of specialization, every biochemistry student has access to extracurricular opportunities like BBMB Club, Stupka Symposium, and research.

 What are my choices for College?

 You may study Biochemistry in either the College of Agriculture and Life Sciences (CALS) or the College of Liberal Arts and Sciences (LAS).
-All three biochemistry focus options are available in both CALS and LAS.
+All three biochemistry specializations are available in both CALS and LAS.

 - CALS Biochemistry: Program Requirements